Juliusz Grabianski is a visual artist based in London.

 UAL Graduate Showcase, online

-Lacuna, Burgh House, London
+Lacuna, Burgh House, London, UK

 2019

-Underarm Presents II, Matchstick Piehouse, London
+Underarm Presents II, Matchstick Piehouse, London, UK

-Underarm Presents, Matchstick Piehouse, London
+Underarm Presents, Matchstick Piehouse, London, UK

 Education